-- Paul tells us that he waited fourteen years to go up to Jerusalem a second time to meet with the Jerusalem council in Acts 15.
+- Paul says that he waited fourteen years to go up to Jerusalem a second time to meet with the Jerusalem council in Acts 15.
 (Gal.
-2:1) This speaks to us being patient and gaining wisdom and experience before we push ahead with an agenda — even if it is from Elohim!
+2:1) This speaks to one being patient and gaining wisdom and experience before pushing ahead with an agenda — even if it is from Elohim!

 Fifteen chamesh esre (f) chamish’a asar (m) A multiple of FIVE.
 The short or poetic form of God’s most holy Name (Yah – yohd, hey) has a numerical value of fifteen.
-Fifteen implies to save, heal, redeem, prolong, step up, ascend, and fullness (like the LIGHT of the full moon).
+Fifteen implies salvation, healing, redemption, prolonging, stepping up, ascending, and fullness (like the LIGHT of the full moon).

 - Fifteenth Hebrew Letter: Samech Numerical value of 60.
 Pictographic meaning thorn, to surround, support, protect, wheel, snake.

 - There are fifteen Psalms of Ascent.
 (Ps.
-120-134) These were Psalms that were sung as travellers made their way to the three pilgrimage festivals in Jerusalem.
+120-134) These Psalms were sung as travelers made their way to the three pilgrimage festivals in Jerusalem.
 In the Holy Temple courtyard, there was an ultra wide stairway that consisted of fifteen large, semi-circular steps that “ascended” into the inner section of the courtyard.
 The Levites would play music on these steps and sing these fifteen Psalms.